Extensor Digitorum Muscle: Trigger Point Pain

 - Pain and stiffness caused by the extensor digitorum muscle in the fingers is often thought to be arthritis

-- It is a contributor to tennis elbow
+- Trigger points in the muscle can contributor to tennis elbow

 - Lateral Epicondylitis